HoverBaum/puerF/docs/api-docs.md

 This is the documentation of puerFs API as well as of all public functions and attributes of its sub-modules.

 The documentation is generated using [jdsocs](https://github.com/jsdoc3/jsdoc) for which the complete manual may be found at [usejsdoc.org](http://usejsdoc.org/).
-To make the docs look better we use [docdash](https://github.com/clenemt/docdash) and [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) for the summary you see below.
+To make the docs look better we use [docdash](https://github.com/clenemt/docdash) and [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) for the summary in the main readme.

 # API
 Including `puer-freemarker` gives you the following API: